 Free with Arboretum admission

 See Siberian husky sled pulling, skijoring, and speed demonstrations.
-Visit with the dogs and sled team, inspect the equipment, and have your photo taken with the rig during this yearly event.
+Visit with the dogs and sled team and learn aboutdog-sledding equipment.
+Visitors can even have their photo taken with the rig during this yearly event.
 Attendees are asked to please leave pets at home.

 Dog Admission Day

-Hit the Arboretum trails with your furry friend.
-Fee includes a stylish Arboretum bandana for your pup.
+Hit the Arboretum trails with a furry friend.
+The fee includes a stylish Arboretum dog bandana.

 Cross-Country Ski and Snowshoe Rentals